ironsheep/P2-vscode-extensions/TAB-SPECs.md

 *(these both behave the same way)*

 The Left edge of the text affected is located by searching LEFT from cursor.
-All text on the line from this left edge of the text to the right end of the line are affected by the move.
+All text on the line from this text left edge to the right end of the line are affected by the move.

 - The affected text (Left-edge of which was located left of the cursor) and all text to the right is shifted left by one tab stop.
 - If the text would butt into earlier text on the line the moving text will move left but leave one space between the earlier text and the moving text.